-- the role of government policies in complex societal issues such as care and insurance, sustainable economic growth, and energy transition;
+- the role of economic policy in complex societal issues such as care and insurance, sustainable economic growth, global poverty and energy transition;

-- applying modern economics to societal questions such as international policy competition, inequality, and the future of work.
+- applying modern economics to major societal questions related to topics such as climate change, inequality and the future of work.

 - The sound theoretical knowledge and advanced analytical skills required to work in the complex, challenging and important field of economic and public policy;

 - A small-scale, culturally diverse cohort that creates a lively, intense and highly international interaction in and out of class;